themiurgo/datatools/README.md

 "d" for "Data Tools"
 ====================

-Data tools (or, for friend, `d`) is a command-line-first data analysis library.
+Data tools (or, for friends, `d`) is a command-line-first data analysis library.
 The goal of the library is to make data-wrangling tasks easy and promote code reuse.
 Each script is supposed to do one thing well, following the principles of the UNIX philosophy of "doing one thing and